TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Bucket.md

 A `POST` request with the action parameter set to `"get_alerts"` will configure a `DynamoDB` client for connect to localhost:4566 and scans the `"alerts"` table filtering by the title `"Ransonmware"`.

-Finally it calls to `pd4ml` and creates a `PDF` with the tables content.
+Finally it calls to `pd4ml` and creates a `PDF` with the table content.

 <br />